cartesi/rollups-node/docs/http-posture.md

 - Inspect: the per-application Cartesi Machine semaphore (blocking, not fail-fast; deeper in the request path).
 - JSON-RPC: the PostgreSQL connection pool (blocking).

+### JSON-RPC batch work budget

+Admission counts HTTP requests, while a JSON-RPC batch can contain up to 100 operations.
+To keep one admitted batch from buying substantially more row-fetch work than one maximal list request, the service applies a protocol-level budget before dispatch:

+- The sum of the effective `limit` values across all list entries in a batch must not exceed 10000.
+- An omitted or zero `limit` counts as the default of 50.
+A value above the per-list maximum is capped to 10000 before it is added.
+- If the sum exceeds 10000, the whole batch is rejected before any handler or database query runs.
+The response is one JSON-RPC error object with code `-31004` and message `Batch list item limit exceeded`.
+- Non-list entries do not consume this work budget.
+A single request retains the existing per-list maximum of 10000.

+This restores the row-fetch bound that existed before batch support: one admission slot can fetch at most as many rows as one maximal list call.
+It does not bound `COUNT(*)` cost, which is independent of `limit`; selective filters, the pending-output partial index, proxy rate limiting, and PostgreSQL capacity planning remain important.

 ### Rejection semantics